Young Woman Applying Skincare Treatment As Part Of Her Routine

 Optional Skincare Steps (When & Why to Use Them)

-Once you’ve nailed the basics, you may choose to add extra steps—but only if they serve a purpose.
+Once you understand the basics, you may choose to add extra steps to your routine.
+However, these should only be included if they have a clear purpose.
+Adding more products doesn’t always lead to better results.

 Exfoliation

-Removes dead skin cells to keep pores clear.
+Exfoliation helps remove dead skin cells and keep pores clear.

 Toners